Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/lcd-kit.md

 1. Name the device anything you want.
 1. "Description" can be left blank, or fill it with whatever you want.
 1. For "Device Type", leave "Standalone" selected.
-1. No device tags are required.
+1. No <a href="/devices/overview/#device-tags" target="_blank">device tags</a> are required.
 1. Add a device attribute with the name "tempC" and the type `Number`.
 1. Add a device attribute with the name "tempF" and the type `Number`.

 The device attributes specify what state information the device reports.
-The firmware that you’ll flash in the following sections will report the raw moisture level from the sensor every minute.
+The firmware that you’ll flash in the following sections will report whenever a button is pressed, the temperature in Celsius (tempC), and the temperature in Fahrenheit (tempF).
 Device attributes are ***case sensitive***, so make the name is ***all lowercase***.

 Click the `Create Device` button.
 The screen will change and show the device’s ID.
 This ID is required for the following sections.
 You might want to copy/paste it somewhere convenient.